What is the Pilates Classical Repertoire?

 I often get asked what the difference is between classical and dynamic Pilates.
 With the ever popular dynamic Pilates workout people are often confused unsure which Pilates method they should be doing.
 First, lets briefly look at what Pilates is and how it became what it is today.
 Then I will explain the different styles.

 Joseph Pilates, the creator of Pilates exercise developed a series of hundreds of exercises throughout his lifetime.
-These original Pilates exercises comprise the Pilates repertoire.
-The Pilates repertoire is taught in a specific order, with various levels and follow the set of principles set by Mr Pilates.
+These exercises comprise the classical Pilates repertoire.
+The original Pilates repertoire is taught in a specific order.
+It consists of various levels and follows the set of principles laid out by Joseph Pilates.
 These principles are breathing, concentration, control, precision, fluidity.
 These original principles forge Pilates as a mind/body-type of exercise.

 Classical Pilates follows a set methodology, and like any other discipline, it takes time and skill to master the technique and learn the exercises.
 It’s basic premise is body control and movement.
 The movement flows without holding positions against a timer.